MoserMichael/pythonimportplayground/README.md

 The first entry is '', meaning the directory where the script file is in.

-You can add directories to sys.path by setting PYTHONPATH environment variable, before running python exe, or by explicitly adding your directory to ```sys.path``, before calling import.
+You can add directories to sys.path by setting PYTHONPATH environment variable, before running python executable, or by explicitly adding your directory to ```sys.path``, before calling import.

 ```
 >>> import sys